tayruxin/tp/docs/UserGuide.md

 all existing entries.
 Find out more about the `clear` command [here](#clear-all-entries-clear).

 LinkMeIn offers more than just the features that you have learnt in this tour.
-If you wish to learn more about the other features of LinkMeIn, you can do so [here](#current-features).
+If you wish to learn more about the other features of LinkMeIn, head over to our [Features Section](#current-features).
 You can also visit the [FAQ](#faq) to view the frequently asked questions if you need more help!

 [&uarr; Back to Table of Contents](#table-of-contents)